 I was shuffled in and out of this cell to an interrogation suite, exhausted, starved and traumatised.
 I spent 12 hours in the suite overall, often called in around midnight.
 Everyone naturally reacts in different ways and in varying degrees to trauma.
 For me, I was devastated both mentally and physically – a wreck.
 The state of confusion I was in threw everything into disarray and the mistakes I naturally made in my interview were picked upon by the prosecution at my trial.
-I worried about my girlfriend constantly.
-How was she, what was she going through, when could I be with her again?
+I worried about my loved ones constantly.
 I had one short call a day.
 Frantic and distressed as I was, it was a momentary window to reality.

 Searching my father's hidden past